Easy Dinner Rolls (with Two Ingredient Dough)

 • Add fresh herbs: Take things up a level with some fresh chopped herbs.
 Add them directly to the dough.

-• Seal leftovers in an airtight storage container and store at room temperature for up to 5 days.
+• Store at room temperature: Keep in an airtight container for up to 5 days.

-• To store the rolls for longer, you can freeze them for up to 3 months.
+• Freeze: Freeze baked rolls for up to 3 months.

 Frequently Asked Questions